vc-assist/frontend/README.md

 - [vc-assist/capacitor](https://github.com/vc-assist/capacitor)

-The native API should be exposed by an ES module called `/native_api.js` on the local origin, the default export of this module should fulfill the interface specified in [lib/native/index.ts](./lib/native/index.ts).
+The native API should be exposed by an ES module called `native_api.js` in the same directory as the `index<...>.js`, the default export of this module should fulfill the interface specified in [lib/native/index.ts](./lib/native/index.ts).